 Traveling in Europe isn’t cheap.
 Transportation and accommodation costs can add up quickly, not to mention the cost of food and sightseeing.

 Your vacation in Europe doesn’t have to cost a fortune, though.
 Through careful planning and a few of these time-tested travel tips, you can stretch your budget and make the most of your vacation in Europe.
-(And if you’re an American, this is a great time to travel to Europe.
-Thanks to a favorable exchange rate with the Euro, your travel dollars go even farther.)

 How to Save Money Traveling in Europe